marcpalmer/HORN/reference-implementations/jquery/manual.md

 By default HORN will parse the data and bind to the DOM elements so that you can update the content of DOM nodes when you change your model data so that the user sees changes.
 If your UI is read-only then you can set the readOnly option before the code runs to extract the data.
 Simply add this code to the &lt;head&gt; section of your page after including the horn jquery JS file:

 {% highlight javascript %}
 horn.option('readOnly', true);
 {% endhighlight %}

 ## Methods of the Horn class

 ### load(args) and bind(args)
-The load and bind methods pull the data out of your DOM and into the model.
+The *load* and *bind* methods pull the data out of your DOM and into the model.

 You do not need to call either of these methods if you are using the default single-instance Horn.
 If you create new explicit Horn instances, you will need to call one of these as appropriate.

-The only difference between the two is that load() does not bind the data to the DOM nodes, so you cannot later call updateDOM().
-The bind() call maintains a link to all the DOM nodes that stored the data, so that you can update their display values when the model changes.
+The only difference between the two is that *load* does not bind the data to the DOM nodes, so you cannot later call *updateDOM*.
+The *bind* call extracts the data and also maintains a link to all the DOM nodes that stored the data, so that you can update their display values when the model changes.

 The methods take a single object parameter with two optional arguments: